Charity governance structures

 Charities are often established as companies.
 These are usually companies limited by guarantee and governed by a constitution (formerly known as a memorandum and articles of association).
 Companies are subject to company law and must comply with rules about keeping accounts and records.
 Company law is enforced by the Companies Registration Office and the Office of the Director of Corporate Enforcement.

-Some smaller charitable organisations can be established as unincorporated associations governed by a constitution or set of rules.
+Smaller charitable organisations can be unincorporated associations governed by a constitution or set of rules.
 These organisations are like clubs and consist of people bound together by mutual agreement, who meet on a regular basis to pursue a common interest.

 An unincorporated association is not a separate legal entity from its members, and it does not have limited liability or a legal personality of its own.
 This means that it cannot enter into contracts or own property.